-The name could be snazzier, but nonprofits, state and local governments, and federal agencies rarely master catchy phrases.
-And though they don’t always play well together either, National Public Lands Day celebrates a remarkable alliance between all the powers that be and the rest of us.
+The name could be snazzier, but our state and local governments, nonprofits and other federal agencies rarely master catchy phrases.
+And though they do not always play well together either, National Public Lands Day celebrates a remarkable alliance between all the powers that be and the rest of us.

 Every year, it happens on the last Saturday in September.
-It’s the day when over 175,000 people enthusiastically rally and elevate our care for the land to a level of stewardship that makes a lasting difference.
+It is the day when over 175,000 people enthusiastically rally and elevate our care for the land to a level of stewardship that makes a lasting difference.

 We catch the very first rays of sunshine that break over our land at Acadia National Park in Maine and enjoy dawn’s earliest light from the summit of Cadillac Mountain.

-General Sherman at Sequoia National Park looks forward to our company out in California.
-Standing proudly at more than 275 feet, he’s our tallest single-stem tree.
+General Sherman, relaxing at Sequoia National Park in California, looks forward to our company.
+Standing proudly at more than 275 feet, he is our tallest single-stem tree.

-It’s easy to make promises that revolve around getting involved.
-It’s better to lean across the fences in our backyards, look beyond our own boundaries and commit one day a year to our cherished public lands.
+It is easy to make promises that revolve around getting involved.
+It is better to lean across the fences in our backyards, look beyond our own boundaries and commit one day a year to our cherished public lands.
 The sunrises, sequoias and hellbenders are counting on us.